denialromeo/danielmoore.us/about.md

     </ul>
     <p>More bull market rules &ndash;</p>
     <ul>
-        <li>Pay attention to the Federal Reserve.
-In 2021, they <a href="https://www.reuters.com/business/finance/fed-officials-sell-stocks-avoid-apparent-conflict-interest-2021-09-09/">sold at the peak</a>.
-If they sell, you sell.
-Also&nbsp;pay attention to the Chinese government.
-They banned Bitcoin <a href="https://www.theverge.com/2021/9/24/22691472/china-central-bank-cryptocurrency-illegal-bitcoin">at its peak</a>.</li>
-        <li>Also listen to Warren Buffett, Charlie Munger, Ray Dalio, and Jeff Bezos.
-They are oracles.</li>
-        <li>Further, keep in mind that the past 30 years of stock market returns have been predicated on globalization and good relations with China.
+        <li>Keep in mind that the past 30 years of stock market returns have been predicated on globalization and good relations with China.
 Post-Trump, this may no longer be possible.</li>
         <li>$500,000 is more than enough to permanently retire to India.
 Apps like <a href="https://translate.google.com/about/">Google Translate</a> have largely obviated language differences, so feel free to try out a year in Africa or Latin America.</li>
     </ul>
 </div>